 The Louisiana Purchase in 1803 sparked interest in expansion to the west coast.
-A few weeks after the purchase, United States President Thomas Jefferson, an advocate of western expansion, had U.S. Congress appropriate $2,500 to send a small U.S. Army unit to explore the west all the way to the Pacific Ocean.
-Along their way, they were instructed to study and make detailed reports on the Indian tribes, geography, climate, plants, and animals, as well as evaluate the potential interference of British and French-Canadian hunters and trappers who were already well established in the area.
+A few weeks after the purchase, United States President Thomas Jefferson, an advocate of western expansion, had U.S. Congress appropriate $2,500 to send a small U.S. Army unit to explore the west to the Pacific Ocean.
+Along their way, they were instructed to study and make detailed reports on the Indian tribes, geography, climate, plants, and animals and evaluate the potential interference of British and French-Canadian hunters and trappers who were already well established in the area.
 In addition, one of Jefferson’s main objectives was for the unit to find a waterway that would connect the east to the west.

-Jefferson selected 28-year-old Army captain, Meriwether Lewis to lead the expedition, afterward known as the Corps of Discovery.
+Jefferson selected 28-year-old Army Captain Meriwether Lewis to lead the expedition, afterward known as the Corps of Discovery.
 Lewis, in turn, selected a former Army comrade, 32-year-old William Clark, to be co-leader of the Expedition.
-Due to bureaucratic delays in the US Army, Clark officially only held the rank of Second Lieutenant at the time, but Lewis concealed this from the men and shared the leadership of the expedition, always referring to Clark as “Captain.”
+Due to bureaucratic delays in the U.S. Army, Clark officially only held the rank of Second Lieutenant at the time.
+Still, Lewis concealed this from the men and shared the expedition’s leadership, always referring to Clark as “Captain.”

 By spring, the group, comprised of approximately 40 men, began their historic journey on May 14, 1804.
-Through the long, hot summer, they laboriously worked their way westward on the Missouri River, soon passing Le Rochette, the last white settlement on the Missouri River.
-From there they continued through what is now Kansas City, Missouri, then along the present-day borders of Kansas, Nebraska, and Iowa.
+They laboriously worked their way westward on the Missouri River through the long, hot summer, soon passing Le Rochette, the last white settlement on the Missouri River.
+They continued through what is now Kansas City, Missouri, then along the present-day borders of Kansas, Nebraska, and Iowa.
 Along the way, the group experienced problems within its ranks, including disciplinary floggings, two desertions, and a man dishonorably discharged for mutiny.
 On August 20, 1804, the Corps of Discovery suffered its first and only death when Sergeant Charles Floyd died from what was thought to be an attack of acute appendicitis.

-They spent their first winter near present-day Washburn, North Dakota among the Mandan Indians.
-On the north bank of the Missouri River, they constructed a log fort which they called Fort Mandan, in honor of the local Indians.
-By this time the expedition had traveled approximately 1,500 miles.
-The explorers spent the winter hunting, gaining information about the route ahead, and making tools that they would later trade for supplies.
+They spent their first winter near present-day Washburn, North Dakota, among the Mandan Indians.
+On the north bank of the Missouri River, they constructed a log fort called Fort Mandan in honor of the local Indians.
+By this time, the expedition had traveled approximately 1,500 miles.
+The explorers spent the winter hunting, gaining information about the route ahead, and making tools they would later trade for supplies.
 While there, they met a French-Canadian trader named Touissant Charbonneau and his young pregnant Shoshone wife, Sacagawea.

-Along the way, Sacagawea proved even more helpful than they had originally thought, as she also acted as a peacemaker and negotiated for horses and supplies along the way.
+Along the way, Sacagawea proved even more helpful than they had initially thought, as she also acted as a peacemaker and negotiated for horses and supplies along the way.

 The explorers started their journey home on March 23, 1806, and on their return, Lewis and Clark split up.
-Clark led one group up the Yellowstone River, while Lewis led another group into what is now North Central Montana and the Province of Alberta.
-In August they met on the Missouri River and arrived back in St. Louis on September 23, 1806.
+Clark led one group up the Yellowstone River, while Lewis led another group into North Central Montana and the Province of Alberta.
+In August, they met on the Missouri River and arrived back in St. Louis on September 23, 1806.

-Throughout the journey, Lewis and Clark constantly collected samples of plants, animals, and birds, while also documenting encounters with the many Indians they met along the way.
+Lewis and Clark constantly collected samples of plants, animals, and birds throughout the journey while also documenting encounters with the many Indians they met along the way.
 Their detailed observations on their 8,000-mile round trip journey of climate, landscape, plant communities, and human and animal populations were valuable to an expanding nation.

-Although the expedition failed to find the Northwest Passage, it greatly increased knowledge of the nation’s newly acquired territory and opened the doors to westward settlement.
+Although the expedition failed to find the Northwest Passage, it significantly increased knowledge of the nation’s newly acquired territory and opened the doors to westward settlement.